Skip to product information

 The Breakdown

-The Fleece is from a lovely Jacob Sheep, named Jake, from Wellspring Farm in Burnsville, NC.
+The Jacob Fleece, from Fiona, came from Wellspring Farm in Burnsville, NC.
 I had the pleasure of visiting the farm to pick it out and it is just wonderful!
 I couldn't take my hands off it.
 Jacobs are a primitive breed, meaning they are relatively the same today as they have always been.
 Their fleeces are black and white which can be left separate during the dyeing/carding process for striping, or blended to make a beautiful grey.

 Care Instructions